1. Key Characteristics

 3. How Friendly Are They?

-If socialized properly, they can get along with other dogs.
-But they may not get along well with non-canine pets, and this should be approached on a case-by-case basis.
+If socialized properly, they can get along with other dogs — but they may not get along well with non-canine pets.

-You should probably be experienced with dogs before bringing home a Belgian sheepdog.
+You should probably be experienced with dogs before bringing home a Belgian sheepdog like the Groenendael.
 These dogs need a strong alpha figure, or else they can be difficult to live with.

 4. Is This the Right Dog for You?

-HIGH: The Belgian sheepdog has a long, dense and thick coat that’s quick to mat.
+HIGH: The Groenendael has a long, dense and thick coat that’s quick to mat.
 Remove mats as soon as they begin to form.

 This breed is a heavy shedder and requires daily brushing.
-Particular attention should be paid to the ruff and under the belly.
+Pay particular attention to the ruff and under the belly.

-MEDIUM: A few diseases that are more prevalent with this breed include:
+MEDIUM: A few diseases that are more prevalent in the Groenendael include:

 - Progressive retinal atrophy (PRA)